tareq89/How-to-motivate-your-Mentor/README.md

 # How-to-motivate-your-Mentor
 If you are a new software engineer, then you already know the necessity of a mentor in your career.
-You are ready to offer your cultish loyality to him/her and in return all that you want is his/her mentoring.
+You are ready to offer your cultish loyalty to him/her and in return all that you want is his/her mentoring.
 You want him to review your code, suggest you how to improve and give you motivations.

 But you feel, your mentors [or whomever you want as your mentor] is not motivated enough to mentor you.
 There must be some way to draw his attention.
 This article is about how you can motivate your mentor, to motivate you.